 *This post contains affiliate links.
 If you purchase one of these products from Amazon I will earn a small commission.
 It will in no way affect your pricing, but allows me to pay the bills!
-This post was originally written in May of 2016, but has been updated with new products
+This post was originally written in May of 2016, but has been updated with new products each year.

 Once again I would like to give a warm welcome to Erica Silva with one of her amazing guest posts.
 It’s Mother’s Day once again and if you haven’t bought a terrific gift for your mom yet try some of these fabulous ideas for our dementia loved ones.